Pollito Dev

 May 28, 2023

-So, about seven months ago I wrote this , an article where I expresed how despite not really liking Java that much, I got a position in Yacaré as a Java Spring Boot dev.
+So, about seven months ago I wrote an article where I expressed how despite not really liking Java that much, I got a position in Yacaré as a Java Spring Boot dev.

 All was nice-ish there.
-It was not the greatest job either, but my day to day responsabilities were almost null.
-That gave me plenty of time to spend most of my days doing a bunch of Udemy courses, check out the reviews of those here .
+It was not the greatest job either, but my day-to-day responsibilities were almost null.

 Here are some random photos of the trip.